The Hammer Bullet was developed to provide

 The hollow point design, intended for big-game hunting application, initiates expansion upon impact, shedding petals immediately, with the remainder of the bullet staying intact with a blunt front for optimal wound channel.

 Types of Hammer Bullets

-The Sledge Hammers are our line of bullets that we designed for normal range hunting, where bc is inconsequential.
+The Shock Hammers are our line of bullets that we designed for normal range hunting, where bc is inconsequential.
 So for most cartridges 400y or less.
-The Sledge Hammer line is approximately an 80% weight retention bullet that has a larger hollow point for super quick opening on game with high retention for long straight penetration.
+The Shock Hammer line is approximately an 80% weight retention bullet that has a larger hollow point for super quick opening on game with high retention for long straight penetration.

 I will be changing the name of the Heavy Hammers to Hammer Hunters.
 They are for all intents and purpose the same.
 They are bullets that we came up with for customers that had slow for caliber twist rifles.
 The goal here was to make as heavy a bullet as we could that still has the 1.5mm hollow point and still get as much bc as we could and maintain proper stability for good terminal performance.
 They typically have shortened boat tails and more baring surface to increase the weight to length ratio.